 Sunbury Press participated in Mechanicsburg’s Jubilee Day in 2015, interacting with the 60,000+ patrons who participated in the largest street fair in the eastern US.
 The action was right in front of our office/bookstore.
 Keith Rommel’s The Lurking Man was also signed to a Hollywood deal.
 Sales at the Press nearly doubled in 2015.

-At the start of 2017, Sunbury Press moved its offices to the Knorr family’s historic Christian Baker Farm, nearby Boiling Springs, Pennsylvania.
+At the start of 2017, Sunbury Press moved its offices to the Knorr family’s historic Christian Baker Farm, near Boiling Springs, Pennsylvania.